 Depending on your goals and needs, you could hire a full-time virtual assistant or pay a virtual assistant by the hour.
 You might choose a freelancer or hire from one of many VA companies.
 To decide between these options, make a list of tasks that you can outsource and evaluate whether you need a full-time or part-time employee to achieve them.

 Finding a good virtual assistant can mean having invaluable support as you continue to build wealth with your vacation rental portfolio.

 As you grow your portfolio, maintaining consistent branding across your properties can lead to more bookings and revenue.
 Maybe one of your guests loved staying at your rental on Anna Maria Island in Florida.
 When they recognize your logo on a Carolina Beach rental in North Carolina, they might choose to stay there rather than at your competitors’ rentals because they already know and trust you as a host.

 Branding helps guests recognize your company and builds trust while differentiating you from your competition.
 When considering your branding, take time to come up with a company name, tagline, color palette, and logo.
 What’s most important is that your branding is memorable and consistent, not that it’s a beautiful work of art.
 Read our step-by-step guide to creating your vacation rental brand for more information.

 Once you’ve established your brand, you can use its elements in your marketing strategy.
 Here are several marketing tips to help you promote your properties and increase your revenue:

 - List your rentals on multiple platforms, including large OTAs, smaller niche sites, and local sites.

-  - Maximize your bookings through optimized listings, paying attention to your headline, description, photos, videos, and pricing.
+- Maximize your bookings through optimized listings, paying attention to your headline, writing amazing rental descriptions, and adding photos, videos, and pricing.